PaulSonOfLars/gotgbot/README.md

 Some recommended bots to look at:

-- [command bot](./samples/commandBot): To explore basic use of commands
+- [Command Bot](./samples/commandBot): To explore basic use of commands
-- [echo webhook bot](./samples/echoWebhookBot): To set up webhooks
+- [Webhook Bot](./samples/echoWebhookBot): To set up webhooks
-- [stateful client bot](./samples/statefulClientBot): To pass around shared data without global variables
+- [Stateful Client Bot](./samples/statefulClientBot): To pass around shared data without global variables

 ## Docs